Author - Richard Wang

 In both problems, a binary quadratic model (BQM) was compiled.
 The BQM was run on both D-Wave’s simulated quantum annealer and the Leap Hybrid Sampler.

-In the IBM Quantum Experience platform, a MaxCut optimization problem based on fields and landscape resistance to transmission values (LRT values) was run.
-LRT values are calculated using the formula in figure 11.
-The formula considers the length of edge ab, the length of the edge in both fields a and b, and the crop densities of both fields a and b.
+Then, a MaxCut optimization problem based on fields and landscape resistance to transmission values (LRT values) was run.
+LRT values are calculated using the formula in figure 5.
+The formula considers the length of edge ab (Lab), the length of the edge in both fields a (La) and b (Lb), and the crop densities of both fields a (Za) and b (Zb).
 The higher the LRT value between two fields, the more resistance one field has to the transmission of pests and pathogens from the other .

 This problem was solved using a parameterized Quantum Approximate Optimization Algorithm (QAOA).
 A quantum circuit for the algorithm was created for this parameterized QAOA using Qiskit in IBM’s Quantum Experience platform.
 In the parameterized circuit, the parameters, gamma, and beta are used to determine the rotation of each gate to get to the optimal quantum state in the QAOA circuit.
 To determine the most optimal values of gamma and beta, both a standard QAOA and a Conditional Value at Risk (CVaR) variation of QAOA were used .
 While QAOA calculates the mean value of all cuts, the CVaR variation calculates the mean value for the cuts that yield the highest value.
 This is done because only the most optimal cut matters, and it helps speed up the optimization process and make it more accurate.
 In my code of the CVaR variation, the mean value of the top 20% of cuts was calculated and used.
 Energy landscape graphs were plotted for both the standard QAOA and the CVaR variation.
 Both were run on the QASM simulator from Qiskit Aer .

-The 9 cell problem was first run on D-Wave’s simulated quantum annealer.
+The nine-cell problem was first run on D-Wave’s simulated quantum annealer.
 It was also run on D-Wave’s Leap Hybrid Sampler.
 Each time the model was run, the results were slightly different but the total yield was similar amongst all runs.
-The amount of water and nutrients used are under their respective maximums.
-Each cell has only one prescription of water and nutrients.
-The cells in each waterzone all had the same amount of water (in figure 3, cells in zone A all had 6 units of water, and cells in zones B and C all had 5 units of water).
-A sample result from running on D-Wave’s Leap Hybrid Sampler can be viewed in figure 3.
+The amount of water and nitrogen used are under their respective maximums.
+Each cell has only one prescription of water and nitrogen.
+The cells in each waterzone all had the same amount of water.
+In table 1, cells in zone A all had 6 units of water, and cells in zones B and C all had 5 units of water.
+A sample result from running on D-Wave’s Leap Hybrid Sampler can be viewed in table 1.

-Figure 3.
-Sample 9 cell results from D-Wave’s LeapHybridSampler.
+Table 1.
+Sample nine-cell results from D-Wave’s LeapHybridSampler.

-The third nutrient problem was first run on D-Wave’s simulated quantum annealer.
+The three-input problem was first run on D-Wave’s simulated quantum annealer.
 The problem was also run on D-Wave’s Leap Hybrid Sampler.
-Similar to the 9 cell problem, each time the third nutrient problem was run, slightly different results were returned.
+Similar to the nine-cell problem, each time the three-input problem was run, slightly different results were returned.
 However, all of the results were similar.
-The amount of water, nutrients, and phosphorus used are under their respective maximums.
-Each cell has only one prescription of water, nutrients, and phosphorus.
-The cells in each waterzone all had the same amount of water (in figure 4, cells in zone A all had 5 units of water, and cells in zone B all had 7 units of water).
-Sample results from D-Wave’s Leap Hybrid Sampler can be viewed in figure 4.
+The amount of water, nitrogen, and phosphorus used are under their respective maximums.
+Each cell has only one prescription of water, nitrogen, and phosphorus.
+The cells in each waterzone all had the same amount of water.
+In table 2, cells in zone A all had 5 units of water, and cells in zone B all had 7 units of water.
+Sample results from D-Wave’s Leap Hybrid Sampler can be viewed in table 2.

-Figure 4.
-Sample 3rd nutrient results from D-Wave’s Leap Hybrid Sampler.
+Table 2.
+Sample third input results from D-Wave’s Leap Hybrid Sampler.

-I was able to determine the optimal cut to optimize the LRT values in each group for the set of edges and weights in figure 5.
+I was able to determine the optimal cut to optimize the LRT values in each group for the set of edges and weights in figure 7.
 The optimal cut was determined to be a value of 587 using the cuts 010011 or 101100.
 These two cuts are equivalent.
-They can be seen in the rightmost yellow bars in figure 7.
-This means that for the optimal LRT values, fields 0, 2, and 3 should be placed in one group while fields 1, 4, and 5 should be placed in another group.
-These two groups should maintain their LRT values and be placed far away from each other so that pests and pathogens cannot be transmitted from one group to another.
+They can be seen in the rightmost yellow bars in figure 9.
+This means that for the optimal LRT values, fields 0, 2 and 3 should be placed in one group while fields 1, 4, and 5 should be placed in another group.
+These two groups should be placed far away from each other so that pests and pathogens cannot be transmitted from one group to another.

-Figure 7.
+Figure 9.
 Bar graph displaying which cut maximizes LRT values.
+The x-axis shows field group combinations.
+The y-axis shows the cut value for each cut.

 One limitation of the current research is the prescriptions of water and nutrients.
 Currently, each can only be a discrete value and cannot be an arbitrary value between two endpoints.
 This limits the optimization because unspecified prescriptions of water and nutrients are not considered during the optimization process.
 One method to solve this limitation is to offer more exact water and nutrient prescriptions to be considered during the optimization process.
 For example, instead of only considering water prescriptions of 4, 5, or 6 units, the algorithm could consider water prescriptions of 4, 4.25, 4.5, 4.75, 5, etc.

 The results show that quantum computing is in theory effective at maximizing LRT values within a group, minimizing pest and pathogen spread.
 Some of the problems that quantum computers can solve, like MaxCut, can be applied to agricultural problems.
+When the problem was run on the simplified version of the problem, the problem was solved correctly, putting the LRT value of 1/4 in one group and the LRT values of 1/8 and 1/103 in the other group, maximizing the LRT values in both groups.
 Future research includes the application of other agricultural problems using MaxCut, the investigation of how to maintain LRT values amongst fields, and the optimization of other connectivity methods.

 One limitation of the current research is that it may be difficult to maintain LRT values between each field.
 When the fields are shifted into two groups, fields will move around, and as a result, LRT values will change.